dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_reverse.rst

 The *Curve Reverse* node swaps the start and end of splines.
 The shape of the splines is not changed.
-An optional spline selection can be used to reverse only some of the splines.

 Inputs